philsturgeon/phil.tech/_posts/2012-08-01-why-php-datetime-rocks.markdown

 title: Why PHP DateTime Rocks
 category: php
 permalink: blog/2012/08/why-php-datetime-rocks
-excerpt: Working as a freelancer and contracter sometimes I come accross some code that is so terrible I have to laugh, then immediately tweet a screenshot for others to laugh.
+excerpt: Working as a freelancer and contractor sometimes I come across some code that is so terrible I have to laugh, then immediately tweet a screenshot for others to laugh.
 I think this is fairly healthy, but one reaction I get fairly often is "Yuck, PHP!".
 Really that should be "Yuck, PHP 4!"
 I've been using PHP since 4.0.1